jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.7 ArcTan

-Returns the inverse tangent (arctan) of each values in a raster.
+Returns the inverse tangent (arctan) of each values in a raster..

 *Parameters*: